[Update: 20 August 2020]

-The company’s market value has also increased to US$21 billion.
+The company’s market value increased to US$21 billion then, according to Bloomberg.

 In this year’s World’s Billionaires List, Forbes has named Haidilao founder Zhang Yong as Singapore’s third richest.